Real Organic Project Standards

-Provisional Standards 2018These provisional standards were created in Winter 2018 by the Real Organic Standards Board (ROSB).
 Call for comments: We welcome the feedback of the organic community.
-We meet in late February of each year to vote on any proposed changes.
-To contribute to the standards discussion for the 2019 Standards Board meeting, please send email with thoughts for changes and improvements by February 2, 2019, to email@example.com with the subject line Standards.
-Introduction
+The standards board meets in February of each year to vote on any proposed changes.
+To contribute to the standards discussion, please send email with thoughts for changes and improvements, to firstname.lastname@example.org with the subject line Standards.

 Standards for Origin of Livestock